 For the more adventurous there is the recently inaugurated (2007) Sulayr Path GR240.
 This demanding 300km route encircles the whole Sierra Nevada range is broken down into 19 stages.
 This route is recommended between September to June thus avoiding hot summer months.

-If you are coming to do some walking in the summer when the snow, that caps the mountains, has all but disappeared it possible to explore the upper Rio Lanjarón valley and swim in the high mountains lakes which supply La Alpujarra with water through the year.
+If you are coming to do some walking in the summer when the snow, that caps the mountains, has all but disappeared it possible to explore the upper Rio Lanjarón valley and enjoy the high mountains lakes which supply La Alpujarra with water through the year.

 For the more adventurous and experienced there is trekking the peaks and ridges of the Sierra Nevada